AtticusYong/ankyanky/frontend/NOTES.md

         OrderActions.js
         // another bug - see Q&A Othman (video 82...I keep getting unauthorized error)  add {} inside put method because unauthorized 401 returned

+Lect.
+86 Search bar and search button not laid out inline. add class="d-flex" to Form component instead on inline in SearchBar.js (see Q&A Fahad) and https://stackoverflow.com/questions/67674208/form-inline-not-working-as-expected-with-react-bootstrap.
+It seems react-bootstrap is meant to be used with Bootstrap V4.

+npm i bootstrap@4.6.0